{user_name}

 To the YouTube channel

-For safe distance measurement, two sensor pairs, each composed of two opposing radar sensors, form a self-monitoring measurement system.
-When the two lower sensors move in parallel they deliver matching and thus valid distance values.
-If the difference between the measured values becomes too large, an alarm is triggered automatically and the system is immediately brought to a safe state.
+For safe distance measurement, two sensor pairs each consisting of two opposite radar sensors form a self-monitoring measurement system.
+When the two lower sensors move in parallel they provide matching and thus valid distance values.
+If the difference between the measured values is too large, an alarm is automatically triggered and the system is immediately brought to a safe state.

 Application area - Portal crane for loading container ships

-The LPR®-1DHP-291 sensors from SYMEO are used in demanding industrial environments where high robustness and reliability are crucial, for example with dust, dirt and extreme weather conditions.
+The LPR®-1DHP-291 sensors from SYMEO are used in demanding industrial environments where high robustness and reliability are critical, for example with dust, dirt and extreme weather conditions.

 Project Radar Demonstrator application area distance sensors portal crane shipyard container ship